The Clear Edge

 Q: When should a founder between $35K and $75K/month actually hire, and when should they wait?

-A: Under $25K/month hiring is almost always premature, $25K–$35K is borderline and usually better spent on systems, $35K–$50K is the sweet spot for a first hire when all 4 tests pass, $50K–$75K is where delaying the first hire can quietly cost $100K–$200K annually, and staying solo above $75K/month usually means you’ve created a high-income job instead of a scalable business.
+A: Under $25K/month hiring is usually premature and the focus should be systems, $25K–$35K is a borderline range where only clearly passed tests justify a hire, $35K–$50K is often the most practical zone for a first hire when all four tests pass, $50K–$75K is where delaying hiring tends to create meaningful opportunity cost, and staying solo above $75K/month usually means you are operating a high‑income job rather than a scalable business.

 Q: How do I prove I have 20+ delegatable hours and that a hire will unlock real growth instead of just reducing my stress?

-A: You track every hour for 2 full weeks, categorize work into “only you,” “delegatable,” and “waste,” and only proceed when both weeks show 50+ total hours and 20+ clearly delegatable hours—like 21–23 hours of onboarding, project management, invoicing, and content scheduling that could free you to add 2 more clients per month worth $14K in additional revenue.
+A: You track every hour for two full weeks, categorize work into “only you,” “delegatable,” and “waste,” and only proceed when both weeks show at least 50 total hours and 20 or more clearly delegatable hours that you can reallocate toward specific revenue‑producing activities such as additional client work or sales.

 Q: What happens if I hire without clear documentation of the role, metrics, and candidate profile?

-A: You end up paying someone $3,200–$4,200/month to “help with marketing” or “handle operations” while you still create content, make decisions, and clarify expectations, which often frees only 4 of 18 intended hours and forces you to spend 6–10 weeks and 50+ training hours figuring out the role on the fly instead of documenting it in a focused 2-hour sprint.
+A: You end up paying someone a significant monthly amount to “help with marketing” or “handle operations” while you still create content, make most decisions, and clarify expectations, freeing far fewer hours than planned and stretching out training because the role was never defined in a focused documentation sprint.

 Q: How do I use the 4-Test Hiring Calculator to avoid hiring too late and missing $120K–$240K in growth?